P35.008: Enhancing Transmission Line Resiliency

 Objective

-The objectives of this project are to provide guidance on how to increase overhead line resiliency through the hardening of new and existing lines and, when failures do occur, to limit and contain the extent of damage.
+Beyond structural robustness, transmission resiliency also depends on a utility’s ability to rapidly assess damage and restore service following extreme weather events.
+Accordingly, the objectives of this project are to provide utilities with guidance and tools to improve overhead line resiliency through the hardening of new and existing transmission lines and, when failures do occur, to limit, contain, and manage the extent of damage to support faster and safer system restoration.

 Research Value